project-rig/rig/README.md

 gives no guarantees, especially on the open internet).
 As a result, a proxy server must be used to communicate with the board.
-A utility such as [`spinnaker_proxy`](https://github.com/project-rig/spinnaker_proxy) can be used along side the test suite as follows:
+A utility such as [`spinnaker_proxy`](https://github.com/project-rig/spinnaker_proxy) can be used alongside the test suite as follows:

     # On the test machine
     spinnaker_proxy.py -ctq PROXY_SERVER_HOSTNAME &